-Only the President or the President's authorized designee can order a University Closure.
-Please note that cancellation of classes does not constitute a University Closure.
+Only the president or the president's authorized designee can order a University closure.
+Please note that cancellation of classes does not constitute a University closure.

-Notification of any University Closure may be made through a variety of methods, including University email, the Valpo/alert web page, University-sponsored social media or other recognized or accepted methods such as area radio and television stations.
-If there is a question about a University Closure an employee may call his/her immediate supervisor for further details.
+Notification of any University closure may be made through a variety of methods, including University email, the Valpo alert web page, University-sponsored social media, or other recognized or accepted methods, such as area radio and television stations.
+If there is a question about a University closure, an employee may call their immediate supervisor for further details.

-Essential Personnel refers to those employees necessary to perform work activities during a University Closure, including those with emergency response duties or who have been specifically called to support a response to a University Closure; those who have operational responsibilities for continuity of student services; management personnel who may be required to make tactical operational decisions due to the circumstances that result from the University Closure; or employees who have been specifically contacted by their supervisor to come to campus and support a response to a University Closure.
+Essential personnel refers to those employees necessary to perform work activities during a University closure, including those with emergency response duties or who have been specifically called to support a response to a University closure; those who have operational responsibilities for continuity of student services;

+management personnel who may be required to make tactical operational decisions due to the circumstances that result from the University closure; or employees who have been specifically contacted by their supervisor to come to campus and support a response to a University closure.

-The following rules govern hourly employee pay during a University Closure:
+The following rules govern hourly employee pay during a University closure:

-1. If all or part of the University's operations are shut down as a result of a University Closure, affected hourly employees who are scheduled to work, but are unable to work due to whatever gave rise to University Closure (i.e. a snowstorm) and cannot work remotely, will be paid for their regularly scheduled work hours which are lost.
+a.
+If all or part of the University's operations are shut down as a result of a University closure, affected hourly employees who are scheduled to work, but are unable to work due to whatever gave rise to University closure (i.e., a snowstorm) and cannot work remotely, will be paid for their regularly scheduled work hours which are lost.
 Hours paid for time not labored will not count towards overtime.

-This provision only applies to hourly employees who are scheduled to work during a University Closure.
-Employees who have previously scheduled vacation time which happens to fall on a day of the University Closure are not entitled to pay for lost hours nor are they entitled to receive vacation credit for the vacation time used during the closure.
+This provision only applies to hourly employees who are scheduled to work during a University closure.
+Employees who have previously scheduled vacation time which happens to fall on a day of the University closure are not entitled to pay for lost hours nor are they entitled to receive vacation credit for the vacation time used during the closure.

-2. Only Essential Personnel, as defined by this policy and appropriate to the nature and scope of the emergency, are expected to report to work as instructed.
+b.
+Only essential personnel, as defined by this policy and appropriate to the nature and scope of the emergency, are expected to report to work as instructed.
 Supervisors and department heads who make unilateral decisions to report for work should refrain from requesting non-essential personnel also report to work.
-If non-essential, hourly employees are requested to work during, or report to work after a University Closure and do in fact work or report to work, they will be paid consistent with the two paragraphs in Section entitled Hourly Employees Who Address the Effects of a University Closure...
+If non-essential, hourly employees are requested to work during or report to work after a University closure and do, in fact, work or report to work, they will be paid consistent with the two paragraphs in 4.5.1 Hourly Employees Who Address the Effects of a University Closure.

-Any hourly employee that does not show up for work as scheduled, due to significant weather-related circumstances that were not significant enough to result in a closure will not be paid for those scheduled hours.
-However, their absence will be excused upon their immediate notification to their supervisor.
-The employee may elect to use vacation time if available in lieu of not receiving pay.
+Any hourly employee that does not show up for work as scheduled due to significant weather-related circumstances that were not significant enough to result in a closure will not be paid for those scheduled hours; however, their absence will be excused upon their immediate notification to their supervisor.
+The employee may elect to use available vacation time in lieu of not receiving pay.

-4.5.1.2 Special Pay Circumstances for Hourly Employees during a University Emergency Call Back (University Emergency)
+4.5.1.2 Special Pay Circumstances for Hourly Employees During a University Emergency Call Back (University Emergency)

 The purpose of this policy is to ensure that hourly employees are compensated for performing work on campus due to emergency situations that may arise on campus.
 These emergency events would not include campus closure days.
-Please see the Pay for University Closures and campus closure guidelines (above).
+Please see the pay for University closures and campus closure guidelines above.